Bipolar transistor in low-voltage mode

 plot!(t, V_load, xlabel="Время, c", ylabel="Напряжение, В", w = 2, label="Коллектор")

-The model shows how more complex elements, in this case a transistor, can be built from the Physical Modelling / Fundamental library blocks and hidden under a Mask.
+The model shows how more complex elements, in this case a transistor, can be built from blocks of the Physical Modeling/Fundamental library and hidden under a Mask.